weizh888/PokeAlarmWiki/Home.md

 #### I'm having issues with setting a location, it is not showing distance, maps are not showing up, walking directions, etc.

 * These errors are Google Maps API related.
-Ensure you have an API key with all the necssary APIs enabled.
+Ensure you have an API key with all the necessary APIs enabled.
 Visit the Google Maps API Key wiki for more details.